Antenna Robustness of 2.4 GHz SiP Modules

 When using an SoC with an antenna matched for the actual end-application design, an experienced designer can meet the required performance and cost goals.
-The frequency of the guitar string can be tuned by increasing theforce pulling on it.
+The frequency of the guitar string can be tuned by increasing the force pulling on it.
 Similarly, the resonant frequency of an antenna depends on its size and electromagnetic properties, but can also be tuned by adding suitable components.
 All antennas have a limited frequency range centered around the resonant frequency.
 With wider bandwidth, the antenna dimensions become less critical and the antenna becomes less sensitive to detuning caused by resonant frequency shifting.

 Antenna return loss (also called S11) is a measure of how much of the RF power from the transmitter is transferred into the antenna rather than reflected back at the desired frequency range.
-The more power reflected due to antenna mismatch, the less power will be radiated by the antenna.
+The more power reflected because of the antenna mismatch, the less power will be radiated by the antenna.
 The antenna is never perfectly matched, but can usually be optimized for minimal losses at the resonance frequency of the antenna.
 When the resonant frequency of the antenna shifts away from the desired application frequency, the return loss at the application frequency will worsen with less power being passed into the antenna, which decreases range.

-A 2.4 GHz antenna correctly tuned to 2.44 GHz
+A 2.4 GHz Antenna Correctly Tuned to 2.44 GHz

 A real antenna resonates as a result of a complicated distribution of electromagnetic fields, where everything in close proximity to the antenna has an effect on the fields and will have some effect on the total operation.
 The closer an object is to the antenna, the more effect it will have, while the magnitude of the effect for different materials varies.
 Conductive objects such as metals have a very strong effect, while plastics have a fairly weak effect.
 However, even plastic placed very close to the antenna can produce a significant effect by shifting the antenna resonant frequency.
 This results in a low return loss and a corresponding reduction of the radio link range.

 In RF modules, the antenna is typically tuned for optimal performance based on a representative application board, with no enclosure material in the immediate proximity of the antenna.
-When the RF module is placed on an actual customer application board, the size, shape, and material properties - and possibly also the thickness of the board - will be different than those of the representative application board.
+When the RF module is placed on a customer application board, the size, shape, and material properties - and possibly also the thickness of the board - will be different than those of the representative application board.
 In addition, the board is typically placed into an enclosure made of some sort of plastic.
 As a result, the antenna will behave differently compared to the representative application board for which the antenna was optimized.
 The impact of the proximity of various objects and materials have on the antenna is an important factor in selecting the antenna.

 In RF modules, the antenna is typically tuned for optimal performance based on a representative